 Spieth returns to a green jacket and a bad memory

-In this April 10, 2016, file photo, Jordan Spieth is consoled by his caddie Michael Greller on the 18th hole after the final round of the Masters golf tournament in Augusta, Ga.
-Spieth returns to the Masters after having blown a five-shot lead on the back nine last year.
+Spieth returns to the Masters af... .
+FILE- In this April 10, 2016, file photo, Jordan Spieth takes a second drop on the 12th hole after landing the water twice during the final round of the Masters golf tournament in Augusta, Ga.

 Comments